International relations (1919–1939): 1933–1935

 Hitler and the leading Nazis had little diplomatic experience before they came to power in January 1933, and they moved slowly in that arena, concentrating on a total takeover of the power centers inside Germany.
 The first external move was to cripple a disarmament conference that was underway in Geneva, by rejecting troop limitations.
 The Germans insisted that the Nazi storm troopers should not be counted in any quota system.
-Although Britain, France, Italy and the United States were ready to freeze armaments for four years, the Germans insisted on having "defensive weapons" immediately.
+Although Britain, France, Italy, and the United States were ready to freeze armaments for four years, the Germans insisted on having "defensive weapons" immediately.

 Germany quit the disarmament conference and the League in October 1933 but even then few European leaders (apart from Winston Churchill) saw Hitler as an enemy or threat to peace.
 For example, Eric Phipps the British ambassador 1933–1937 eagerly promoted policies, later known as appeasement.
 He believed that the League of Nations Was the key to preventing the next war, and tried to enlist the French in efforts to get the Germans to cooperate.
 Mussolini was also eager to cooperate with Hitler, and succeeded in getting the German signature on the Four-Power Pact, between Britain, France, Italy, and Germany.
-The Pact failed, and after Hitler visited Mussolini in Rome, they had a falling out German intentions to take over Austria.
+The Pact failed, and after Hitler visited Mussolini in Rome, they had a falling out over German intentions to take over Austria.
 Britain and France tried for the next several years to attract Italy more to their side than to Germany's.
 In January 1934 Germany signed a non-aggression pact with Poland, which disrupted the French network of anti-German alliances in Eastern Europe.
-In March 1935 Hitler denounced the requirement of German disarmament contained in the Versailles Treaty of 1919.
+In March 1935, Hitler denounced the requirement of German disarmament contained in the Versailles Treaty of 1919.
 Germany and Britain came to terms in June 1935, in the Anglo-German Naval Agreement.
-Germany promised to limit or naval expansion to 35 percent of the British, thereby driving a wedge between Britain and France.
+Germany promised to limit their naval expansion to 35 percent of the British, thereby driving a wedge between Britain and France.

 Americans had a deep negative attitude toward Hitler and the Nazis, and relations steadily deteriorated over trade disputes, anti-Jewish demonstrations, and rearmament.
 Washington decided that German foreign policy primarily reflected two factors: its internal economic problems and Hitler's expansionist dreams.
 Meanwhile, the new Roosevelt administration opened relations with the Soviet Union on a basis of détente, along with the promise there would be no espionage.